Tarleton Perry Crawford

-Tarleton Perry Crawford (May 8, 1821 – April 7, 1902) was a Baptist missionary to Shandong, China for 50 years with his wife.
+Tarleton Perry Crawford (May 8, 1821 – April 7, 1902) was a linguist and Baptist missionary to Shandong, China, living there for 50 years with his wife, Martha Foster Crawford.

 Early life and education

 Crawford was born in Warren County, Kentucky.
 He was the fourth son of John and Lucretia Crawford, who were Baptists.
 He had a believer's baptism at the age of sixteen.
 Later he said: "I will spend my life in telling of Jesus' great mercy."
 He dedicated his life to mission work in China.

 At the beginning of 1848 he entered Union University in Murfreesboro, Tennessee, where his studies were supported in part by the West Tennessee Baptist Convention.
 He graduated in 1851 at the head of his class.
+In 1879, Crawford would receive an honorary doctorate in divinity from the University of Richmond.

 Crawford worked on a farm in Denmark, Tennessee to help pay for his early education.
 He attended the Denmark Male Academy where he was top of his class.
 The Big Hatchie Baptist Association helped pay his way to Union University.
 The women of Browns Creek, Big Black Creek, Maple Springs and Clover Creek Baptist churches all sold their eggs and milk gathered on Sundays to help support him, and later Lottie Moon.
 He was first ordained by the Big Black Creek Baptist Church in Denmark, Tennessee.
-Brother Obediah Dodson was his pastor and very passionate about missions.
+Brother Obediah Dodson was his pastor and was very passionate about missions.

 Marriage and family

 Crawford married fellow Baptist Martha Foster.
-They married on March 12, 1851 at her home in Tuscaloosa County, Alabama, a week after their engagement.
+They married on March 12, 1851, at her home in Tuscaloosa County, Alabama, a week after their engagement.